Advertiser Disclosure

 Booking United Airlines Flights Through Air Canada Aeroplan

 You can book flights on United using the same process as the previous examples through their Star Alliance partner, Air Canada.
-Here is a look at what the Air Canada partner chart looks like for flights within North America.
+Here is a look at what the award chart looks like for flights within North America on Air Canada and select partners (including United)

 SCROLL FOR MORE